Perturbations of Parabolic Equations and Diffusion Processes with Degeneration: Boundary Problems, Metastability, and Homogenization: Behavior of the process near the boundary

 (c) The random variables $\tau^{x,\varepsilon} (\Gamma_{s \varepsilon})$, $x \in S$, $\varepsilon >0$, and $\tau^{x,\varepsilon} (S \bigcup \Gamma_\varkappa)$, $x \in \Gamma_{s \varepsilon}$, $\varepsilon >0$, are uniformly integrable (due to non-degeneracy of $\mathcal{{X}}^{\bf x,\varepsilon}_t$ and by Lemma~\ref{lee2}, part (c), respectively).
 Therefore, ${\sigma}^{x, \varepsilon}_1$ are uniformly integrable in $x \in S$ and $\varepsilon > 0$.

 From (a)-(c) it follows that the expected time to reach $\Gamma_\varkappa$ is asymptotically equivalent to the expected number of excursions between $M_\varkappa$ and $S_{s \varepsilon}$ multiplied by the expectation of the time spent on one excursion, where the latter expectations are taken using the invariant measure on $M_\varkappa$ as the initial distribution.
-More precisely,
+Note that the number of excursions is, asymptotically, a geometric random variable with a parameter that tends to zero, and the expected number of excursions is the inverse of the probability that the process reaches $\Gamma_\varkappa$ during one excursion.
+Thus

 uniformly in $x \in S$.
 Here, we used symbol ${\rm x}$ in the right hand side to distinguish the variable used in the integral from the initial point $x \in S$.

 Observe that $\lim_{\varepsilon \downarrow 0} \mathrm{E} \tau^{x,\varepsilon} (\Gamma_{s \varepsilon}) = f(s,x)$ uniformly in $x \in S$ for some positive function~$f$.
 Moreover, $f$ is continuous in $x$ for each $s$ due to non-degeneracy of the process $\mathcal{{X}}^{\bf x,\varepsilon}_t$ defined in the beginning of Section~\ref{sseca}.